Culture of the Native Hawaiians: Music

 Mele are the Hawaiian poems and songs.
 Ole are chants.
 Mele and ole are important parts of Hawaiian rituals.
 Portuguese, Mexicans, and Spanish brought musical instruments such as the ukulele and the guitar that Hawaiians adopted.
 As Hawaiian music evolved, music using these instruments found worldwide popularity, beginning in the 1920s.
-Hawaians invented slack-key guitar and steel guitar, techniques that spread around the world.
+Hawaiians invented the slack-key guitar and steel guitar, instruments that were soon distributed across the world.

+History

 Western contact, colonization and immigration

-First contact came either in 1778 with an expedition led by James Cook, although possibly as early as 1542 with an expediction led by Ruy López de Villalobos.
-Christian missionaries arrived in the early 1800s, and began coverting the Hawaiians to their faiths and influencing Hawaiian culture.
-In the 1830s, repeated interactions began between Hawaii and other cultures such as Mexican, Portuguese and Spanish.
-Hawaiian culture was progressively influenced by western cultures. incorporating useful items into each other's daily lives.
+First contact came in 1778 with an expedition led by James Cook, although possibly as early as 1542 with an expedition led by Ruy López de Villalobos.
+Christian missionaries arrived in the early 1800s, and began converting the Hawaiians to their faiths and influencing Hawaiian culture.
+In the 1830s, repeated interactions began between Hawaii and other cultures such as Mexican, Portuguese, and Spanish.
+Immediate changes could be noticed in Hawaiian culture and daily life.

 Many of the missionaries developed negative opinions about Hawaiian culture.
 After the 1893 overthrow of the Hawaiian Kingdom there were many attempts to extinguish Hawaiian language and culture during the early 20th century.
 Hula, Hawaiian, paddling, and music were all frowned upon.
-Hawaiian children were sent to missionary schools where they were taught in English and Hawaiian was ignored.
+Hawaiian children were sent to missionary schools where they were taught in English and barred from speaking Hawaiian.
 English also became the language of business and government, although immigrants from Japan, Portugal, the Philippines, and other places brought their languages with them.